elf4j/elf4j-api/README.md

 #### The Logger

 Notice the fluent style of the API.
-The `.log(...)` methods are terminal operations; the methods with return type `Logger` are chain-able intermediate/configuration operations.
+Any `Logger` instance returned by the API is immuntable/thread-safe.

 ```
 public interface Logger {